-Outpatient cognitive rehabilitation, physical, occupational and speech therapy Eligible health services include:
+Outpatient cognitive rehabilitation, physical, occupational and speech therapy

-- Physical therapy, but only if it is expected to significantly improve or restore physical functions lost as a result of an acute illness, injury or surgical procedure. - Occupational therapy (except for vocational rehabilitation or employment counseling), but only if it is expected to: - Significantly improve, develop or restore physical functions you lost as a result of an acute illness, injury or surgical procedure. - Relearn skills so you can significantly regain your ability to perform the activities of daily living on your own. - Speech therapy, but only if it is expected to: - Significantly improve or restore the speech function or correct a speech impairment - Improve delays in speech function development caused by a gross anatomical defect present at birth.
+• Physical therapy, but only if it is expected to significantly improve or restore physical functions lost as a result of an acute illness, injury or surgical procedure.

+- Occupational therapy (except for vocational rehabilitation or employment counseling), but only if it is expected to: - Significantly improve, develop or restore physical functions you lost as a result of an acute illness, injury or surgical procedure. - Relearn skills so you can significantly regain your ability to perform the activities of daily living on your own. - Speech therapy, but only if it is expected to: - Significantly improve or restore the speech function or correct a speech impairment as a result of an acute illness, injury or surgical procedure. - Improve delays in speech function development caused by a gross anatomical defect present at birth.